spark-up/spark-up.github.io/pages/background/basefeaturize.rst

 Base Featurization
 ==================
-The first step $Base Featurization$ takes the raw csv and extracts features needed from the csv including descriptive statistics (figure 2) and 5 sample values.
+The first step Base Featurization takes the raw csv and extracts features needed from the csv including descriptive statistics (figure 2) and 5 sample values.
 These extracted features are then used to train ML models to infer feature types from columns in a new "unseen" csv file

 .. figure:: images/descriptive_stats.png